executors/executors/wording_front_matter.md

 ### Revision 11

-As directed by SG1 at the 2019-07 Cologne meeting, we have implemented the following changes suggested by P1658 and P1660:
+As directed by SG1 at the 2019-07 Cologne meeting, we have implemented the following changes suggested by P1658 and P1660 which incorporate "lazy" execution:

 * Introduced `set_value`, `set_error`, `set_done`, `execute`, `submit`, and `bulk_execute` customization point objects.
 * Introduced `executor`, `executor_of`, `receiver`, `receiver_of`, `sender`, `sender_to`, `typed_sender`, and `scheduler` concepts.